13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Reminder

-You don’t have to fix someone who keeps acting like they did not understand you.
+You don’t have to fix someone who keeps acting as if they didn’t understand you.
 You are responsible for keeping yourself safe.

-What Mistakes Do People Make When Facing This Behavior?
+What Mistakes Do People Make When Facing This Behaviour?

 Common Mistakes